mywrites/mywrites.github.io/api_ref_guide.md

 https://myretailsite.com/api/v1/product/54321
 ```

-For this retail site, myretailsite/api/v1/product alludes to product information.
-Adding a parameter, such as product ID **54321**, provide specificity which ensures that the request is for a specific product.
+For this retail site, the **path** alludes to product information.
+Adding a parameter, such as product ID **54321**, provides specificity which ensures that the request is for a specific product.
 The **v1** represents the API version.
 Although this URL does not actually host product data, it serves as the highway leading to this information.
 The product data, itself, might be housed in a data storage location such as a database.

-Adding paths, such as **/users** and **/posts** for example, provides specificity relative to endpoints for data retrieval.
+Adding paths, such as **/about**, **/users**, and **/product**, for example, provide specificity relative to endpoints for data retrieval.
 Parameters, such as **54321**, provide additional and more precise information.
 Paths point to the resource or endpoint, and parameters refine or narrow the request by adding details.

 ## Authorization Header
 One of the easiest and most efficient ways to access an API site that requires authentication, such as an **API Key** or **Bearer Token**, is to create an Authorization Header using cURL, which is a tool/library that allows you to interact with APIs and websites.
 You can execute this code in various command-line interfaces (CLIs), such as the MS Windows command prompt, Mac/Linux terminal, and in a VS Code terminal or similar Integrated Development Environment (IDE).